Vitisadi/connect-four-AI/README.md

 **Setup**
 1. Clone the repo
-2. In the directory of the repo, run pip install -r requirements.txt
+2. In the directory of the repo, run `pip install -r requirements.txt`

 **Instructions**
 * Make sure the [server](https://github.com/exoRift/mindsmachines-connect4/) is running
-* Once setup run main.py and create / join a game
+* Run `main.py` and create or join a game